makisa99/RelativeView-and-Binding/README.md

 # ViewbindingRV
- Kotlin ViewBinding practice - from tutorialseu kotlin masterclass
+ Kotlin RecyclerView and ViewBinding demo - from tutorialseu kotlin masterclass